dy/piezo/docs/r&d.md

     - editors don't use it as shortcuts as Cmd+/
   + space-agnostic, newline-agnostic: allows just removing all spaces from code safely, unlike `//` comments
   - not so nice without `//` pair
+  - noisy
+  - in JSX we anyways use that for comments

   5. `(; ;)`
     - wrongly associates with block